HongjunYun/HongjunYun.github.io/src/content/blog/03-UW__First_Year/index.md

 Thankfully, I had a kitchen in my residence room, so I was able to cook my own meals.
 However, since it was mandatory to buy a meal plan, I used the cafeteria for breakfast, snacks, and late suppers.

 - **My go-to menu:** Booster Juice and pasta (sometimes burgers and pizza when I was up late).
-- **Room condition:** The room was not bad, and the heating was super nice. **However, there was no AC whatsoever**, so I had to shower multiple times a day.
+- **Room condition:** The room was not bad, and the heating was super nice. **There was no AC whatsoever**, but since 1A was during the Fall-Winter season, it was only slightly annoying.
 - **The Shower Struggle:** The washrooms and showers were shared, so sometimes I had literally to run to my friend's room when I needed a quick shower.

 ### Gears